 • Nausea

-• Surgical treatment after appendectomy depends on pathology and clinical findings at the time of surgery
+• Surgical approach depends on pathology and clinical findings

 • Indications for right hemicolectomy